Decelerated spreading in degree-correlated networks

-where $\nu$ is a parameter accounting for the degree dependent retention times.
-The efficient path length is then given by the minimum value of $L^w(\mathcal{P}_{i,j};\nu)$ for all possible paths between nodes $i$ and $j$.
-Averaging over the efficient path lengths between all possible pairs of nodes eventually leads to the average efficient path length $\left\langle l^{w}\right\rangle$.
-If $\nu=0$, we retrieve the geodesic shortest path.
-The resulting average efficient path lengths for different values of $\nu$ are depicted in Fig. \ref{fig:path}.
+The correlation-dependent spreading speed can be rooted in the role of the nodes with a large degree and their location in the network.
+For $\theta < 0$ high-$k$ nodes are less sensitive to the states of the nearest neighbors than their sparsely connected counterparts, and we say that they act as propagation \textit{delayers}.
+In contrast, for $\theta > 0$, highly connected nodes are more affected by active nearest neighbors, and we say that they act as \textit{accelerators}.
+Thus, the propagation preferably bypasses through low-$k$ nodes in type-I processes and through high-$k$ nodes in type-II processes.
+In order to demonstrate this effect, we examined the `efficient paths' through which we expect the activation propagating most likely.
+Following \cite{yan:046108}, the length of a path $\mathcal{P}_{i,j}$, connecting node $i$ with node $j$ and containing the set of nodes $\mathcal{S_P}$, is given as

-The values for $\left\langle l^{w}\right\rangle$ indeed show a qualitatively similar behavior as the result of the stress propagation (see \mbox{Fig. \ref{fig:lifeExp})}.
-For $\nu<0$ disassortative networks exhibit a larger value for $\left\langle l^{w}\right\rangle$.
-The differences at $\nu \approx 0$ stem from the fact that assortative networks have a significantly larger (and disassortative networks a slightly larger) geodesic shortest path length than the uncorrelated reference networks.
-At $\nu>0$ the average efficient path length becomes larger for assortative networks.
-Given this good agreement, the stress propagation seems to follow the efficient paths, suggesting that $\left\langle l^{w}\right\rangle$ might be a robust indicator for the relative influence of degree-degree correlations on the spreading velocity.
-It further supports our hypothesis, which is to categorize spreading processes into the two proposed regimes.
+where $\nu$ is a parameter controlling the degree dependent path routing.
+The efficient path length is then the minimum value of $L^w(\mathcal{P}_{i,j};\nu)$ for all possible paths between nodes $i$ and $j$.
+Averaging over all pairs of nodes gives the average efficient path length $\left\langle l^{w}\right\rangle$, with $\nu = 0$ being the geodesic shortest path.
+As depicted in Fig. \ref{fig:path}, the values for $\left\langle l^{w}\right\rangle$ verify the numerical results of the spreading speed: for $\nu<0$ disassortative networks exhibit a larger value of $\left\langle l^{w}\right\rangle$, and for $\nu > 0$ the average efficient path is longer for assortative networks.

-In summary, we have drawn a global picture on how degree-degree correlation affects the velocity of spreading processes.
-If the propagation follows regime I, disassortativity decelerates the velocity.
-Conversely, in regime II, it is assortativity which prevents a fast spreading.
-This finding and the underlying role of the nodes with a high connectivity are believed to be important for either improving the robustness of networks against undesirable spreading processes such as epidemic diseases or to accelerate the desired propagation of, for example, information.
+Given this excellent agreement, the propagation indeed seems to follow the efficient paths, suggesting that $\left\langle l^{w}\right\rangle$ is a robust indicator for the impact of degree correlations on the spreading speed.
+More importantly, besides confirming the proposed model categorization, our results are not constrained on the particular NIRF [Eq. (\ref{Eq:stress})] and thus are applicable to a wider range of spreading processes.